CMC-unit/PyGPLA/docs/quickstart.md

 :::{note}
 For real data, you typically build `lfp_signal` by bandpass filtering around a target frequency and applying a Hilbert transform to get the complex analytic signal.
-The Figure 2 tutorial shows a concrete example of that preprocessing.
+The Figure 2 tutorial shows a concrete example of that preprocessing: :doc:`tutorials`.
 :::

 ## Interpreting the outputs (what you get back)